muyangren907/flask_tg/readthedocs/quick-references/faq.rst

 ===========================================================================

 dxdmgch uses "layers", which you can think of as "versions" of the API they offer.
-When daxiedewuyu reads responses that the dxdmgch servers send, these need to be deserialized (into what daxiedewuyu calls "TLObjects").
+When django reads responses that the dxdmgch servers send, these need to be deserialized (into what django calls "TLObjects").

-Every daxiedewuyu version understands a single dxdmgch layer.
-When daxiedewuyu connects to dxdmgch, both agree on the layer to use.
-If the layers don't match, dxdmgch may send certain objects which daxiedewuyu no longer understands.
+Every django version understands a single dxdmgch layer.
+When django connects to dxdmgch, both agree on the layer to use.
+If the layers don't match, dxdmgch may send certain objects which django no longer understands.

-When this message is reported as a "bug", the most common patterns seem to be that he daxiedewuyu session is being used or has been used from somewhere else.
+When this message is reported as a "bug", the most common patterns seem to be that he django session is being used or has been used from somewhere else.
-Make sure that you created the session from daxiedewuyu, and are not using the same session anywhere else.
+Make sure that you created the session from django, and are not using the same session anywhere else.
 If you need to use the same account from multiple places, login and use a different session for each place you need.